ai2cm/pace/README.md

 ## Building bare-metal

-Pace requires gcc > 9.2, MPI, and Python 3.8 on your system, and CUDA is required to run with a GPU backend
+Pace requires gcc > 9.2, MPI, and Python 3.8 on your system, and CUDA is required to run with a GPU backend.

 You will also need the headers of the boost libraries in your `$PATH` (boost itself does not need to be installed).